DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 A player who speaks Druidic notices that the runes on the mound form an epitaph.
 They read:

 <div class="description" style="text-align: center">
-KAVAN, THE BLOOD-DRINKER
+<p>KAVAN, THE BLOOD-DRINKER
 <br>
 FORSAKEN OF THE ROZANA
 <br>
 FIRST AND LAST CHIEFTAIN OF THE BALINOK MOUNTAINS.
 <br>
-MAY HIS SPIRIT REAP THE HARVEST OF HIS ARROGANCE
+MAY HIS SPIRIT REAP THE HARVEST OF HIS ARROGANCE</p>
 </div>

 Unless prevented, Muriel kneels before the cairn, produces a dagger from her boot, and makes a cut across her palm, allowing a few drops of blood to drip into a basin at the base of the cairn.
 (She then quickly curls her palm into a fist, hiding her **wereraven** regeneration as it quickly knits the wound shut.)